maxmilton/dockerfiles/net-tools/README.md

 A collection of Linux network tools in a docker container.
 No mater what host system you're using, have a consistent CLI experience.

 ## Setup

+TODO: Update instructions now that the image is part of my monorepo.

 ### Install